zacjones93/awesomecheatsheets/content/Immutable-JavaScript-Data-Structures-with-Immer/11-build-features-with-immer-patches.md

 ---
-title: '11.
-Build features with Immer patches'
+title: "Build features with Immer patches"
-metaTitle: '11.
-Build features with Immer patches'
+metaTitle: "Build features with Immer patches"
-metaDescription: 'With patches and inverse patches, you can build cool functionality like undo and redo'
+metaDescription: "With patches and inverse patches, you can build cool functionality like undo and redo"
 ---

-# Build features with Immer patches

 ## 19. Use Immer inversePatches to Build Undo Functionality